Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: Preliminaries

-Thus, all the modules $K_i, R^s\otimes_R M_i, C_i, R^t\otimes_R M_i, N\otimes_R M_i$ are compact and Hausdorff.
+\item It is known (see \cite{folland}) that if $H$ is a closed subgroup of a topological group $G$ (not necessarily Hausdorff), then $G/H$ is Hausdorff.
+Apply this to the subgroup $C_i$ of $R^t\otimes_R M_i$ to conclude that $N\otimes_R M_i$ is Hausdorff, compact. \end{itemize} Thus, all the modules $K_i, R^s\otimes_R M_i, C_i, R^t\otimes_R M_i, N\otimes_R M_i$ are compact and Hausdorff.
 By Lemma \ref{compactinverse}, taking projective limit preserves exactness, and the rest of the proof coincides with that of the previous lemma. \end{proof} \begin{remark} It is true that if $R$ is a compact, Hausdorff topological ring, then it is profinite.
 See \cite{profinitering}.
 However, we do not need this fact in our proof. \end{remark}

 \begin{corollary} Let $(R,\mathfrak{m})$ be a commutative, Noetherian, local ring, compact in its $\mathfrak{m}$-adic topology.
 Let $\{M_i\}_i$ be a projective system of finitely generated $R$-modules with continuous transition maps.
 Let $N$ be another finitely generated $R$-module.
-Then, there exists a canonical isomorphism \end{corollary} \begin{proof} We point out that every finitely generated $R$-module $M$ is finitely presented, compact and Hausdorff in its $\mathfrak{m}$-adic topology.
-Indeed, the Hausdorff property follows from Corollary 10.20 of \cite{atiyah}. also, $M$ is compact because there is a surjective continuous homomorphism $A^l\to M$ for some finite $l$.
+Then, there exists a canonical isomorphism \end{corollary} \begin{proof} We point out that for $(R, \frak m)$ as above, every finitely generated $R$-module $M$ is finitely presented, compact and Hausdorff in its $\mathfrak{m}$-adic topology.
+Indeed, the Hausdorff property follows from Corollary 10.20 of \cite{atiyah}.
+Also, $M$ is compact because there is a surjective continuous homomorphism $A^l\to M$ for some finite $l$.
 Therefore, the hypotheses of the previous Lemma are satisfied. \end{proof}